tosin2013/disconnected-openshift/README.md

 ## Additional Resources

+- [Extras](./extras/) - Small helpful quick references eg deploying an NGINX container on Podman, and a HTTP server that will automatically mirror assets.
 - [Tekton Resources](./tekton/) - Build containers in disconnect environments, run mirroring pipelines
 - [Dev/Test Quay](./quay/) - A quick way to deploy Quay via the Operator on OpenShift for some quick testing, not configured for production.